Environment and planning

 Find out more about some of the investigations we’ve completed and undergoing as part of the environmental assessments.

-The assessments will be released for public review and submissions in 2024.
+The assessments will be released for public review and submissions when complete.

 We’ve prepared a plan which sets out our approach to community consultation during the preparation of our environmental assessments.
 Read the EIS/EES Consultation Plan (PDF, 1.2 MB).